RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 We're greeted by this weird message regarding an AC-130 firing and some government blah blah blah.
 Let's poke around and see what we can find.

 ![](../Pasted%20image%2020251103211509.png)

+We find a flag that is apparently rotated.
+As always our go to will be CyberChef and see what its best guess is.
+Maybe we'll get lucky =)